kamilsoszka/Kamil-Soszka-Business-Intelligence/README.md

 ✔️ Simplified Performance Reviews: Provides a consolidated history of performance against goals, aiding in reviews and performance discussions.
 ✔️ Data-Driven Culture: Fosters a culture where performance is continuously monitored, discussed, and acted upon based on data.
 ## Conclusion
-Power BI Mobile Scorecards (Goals/Metrics) are a powerful addition to the Power BI suite, specifically designed to make performance tracking accessible and actionable on mobile devices.
+Power BI Scorecards (Goals/Metrics) are a powerful addition to the Power BI suite, specifically designed to make performance tracking accessible and actionable on mobile devices.
 By providing a centralized, intuitive, and collaborative platform for monitoring KPIs and strategic objectives, they empower organizations to stay focused on what matters, drive accountability, and react swiftly to performance trends, ultimately contributing to improved business outcomes in a dynamic environment.

 ![Scorecard](https://github.com/user-attachments/assets/2095b114-6795-4336-af7d-618421404d3a)